Uilta language: Orthography

-The letter has been included in Unicode since version 7.0.

 In 2008, the first Uilta primer was published, which established a writing system.

 Morphology

 The Uilta language is formed by elements called actor nouns.
 These actor nouns are formed when a present participle is combined with the noun – ɲɲee.
 For example, the element – ɲɲee (< *ɲia), has become a general suffix for 'humans', as in ǝǝktǝ-ɲɲee ‛woman’, geeda-ɲɲee ‛one person’ and xasu-ɲɲee ‛how many people?’.
-Much of what constitutes Uilta and its forms can be traced back to the Ulch language.

 Uilta has participial markers for three tenses: past -xa(n-), present +ri, and future -li.
 When the participle of an uncompleted action, +ri, is combined with the suffix -la, it creates the future tense marker +rila-.
 It also has the voluntative marker (‘let us…!’) +risu, in which the element -su diachronically represents the 2nd person plural ending.
 Further forms were developed that were based on +ri: the subjunctive in +rila-xa(n-) (fut-ptcp.pst-), the 1st person singular optative in +ri-tta, the 3rd person imperative in +ri-llo (+ri-lo), and the probabilitative in +ri-li- (ptcp.prs-fut).